OPS-E2E-PPE/VBA-Docs/api/PowerPoint.Presentation.Password.md

 ---
-title: Presentation.Password Property (PowerPoint)
+title: Presentation.Password property (PowerPoint)
 keywords: vbapp10.chm583080
 f1_keywords:
 - vbapp10.chm583080
-ms.prod: powerpoint
 api_name:
 - PowerPoint.Presentation.Password
 ms.assetid: 977876b7-b40f-de45-c259-e91744915085
-ms.date: 06/08/2017
+ms.date: 08/02/2022
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# Presentation.Password Property (PowerPoint)
+# Presentation.Password property (PowerPoint)

 Returns or sets the password that must be supplied to open the specified presentation.
 Read/write.

 ## Syntax

 _expression_. `Password`

- _expression_ A variable that represents a [Presentation](./PowerPoint.Presentation.md) object.
+_expression_ A variable that represents a [Presentation](PowerPoint.Presentation.md) object.

 ## Return value

 String

+## Remarks

+If the presentation is not fully downloaded, the setting of this property fails and an error occurs.
+For more information about the Partial Documents, see [Work with Partial Documents](~/powerpoint/How-to/work-with-partial-documents.md).

 ## Example